Raghavendra (film): Soundtrack

 This movie has six songs composed by Mani Sharma.
 The song "Calcutta Pan Vesina" was reused "Aal Thotta Bhoopathi Nanada" from the Tamil film Youth, composed by Sharma.
+It was also featured in the 2026 Telugu dubbed version of the movie Youth.
 The song "Nee Styele" was based on the song "May Madham" from the Tamil film Shahjahan, composed by Sharma.